Login

 4) What He Eats Instead for Longevity

-Coverage of Cruise’s on-set routine points to lean proteins, vegetables, and slow-burn carbs—think fish, greens, berries, and whole grains—with alcohol kept off the table when he’s training.
+Coverage of Cruise’s on-set routine points to lean proteins, vegetables, and slow-burn carbs — think fish, greens, berries, and whole grains — with alcohol kept off the table when in serious training mode.
 The Indian Express

 5) The Science Behind Avoiding These Foods